Fran89/K2Status/README.md

 This K2 Status program is compiled for 32bit Intel, but can run neatly in 64Bit.
 It has been written in QT and C++ in order for to full compatibility for other platforms.
 The binaries provided here are statically linket to the latest QT sources (5.3).
-A fully naitive 64bit (dinamically linked) version is being created to be able to run it in the newest Ubuntu distros.
+A fully naitive 64bit (dinamically linked) version is now availible in the dev64 branch and can run in a modern Ubuntu distro.

 ===